davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 ---
-description: Build sites that scale by structuring code by domain, not concern
+description: Build sites that scale by organising code by domain, not concern
 date: 2024-05-14
 media:
   opengraph: ./images/featured.png